rust-lang/rust/clippy_dev/README.md

 By default the logs will be saved into `lintcheck-logs/lintcheck_crates_logs.txt`.

-You can set a custom sources.toml by adding `--crates-toml custom.toml` where `custom.toml` must be a relative path from the repo root.
+You can set a custom sources.toml by adding `--crates-toml custom.toml` or using `LINTCHECK_TOML="custom.toml"` where `custom.toml` must be a relative path from the repo root.

 The results will then be saved to `lintcheck-logs/custom_logs.toml`.